wsvdmeer/pwnagotchi-plugins/bt-tether/README.md

    > **Note:** Bluetooth tethering **must be enabled** before attempting to connect.

-2. **Pairing (First Time Only):**
+2. **Pair Your Phone (First Time Only):**
-   - Use the web interface to scan for your phone and initiate pairing (no need to manually enter MAC address)
+   - Open the web interface at `http://<pwnagotchi-ip>:8080/plugins/bt-tether`
+   - Click **Scan** to discover nearby Bluetooth devices
+   - Click **Pair** next to your phone in the discovered devices list
-   - A pairing dialog will appear on your phone
-   - Verify the passkey matches on both devices
+   - A pairing dialog will appear on your phone — verify the passkey matches and tap "Pair"
-   - Tap "Pair" on your phone
-   - Wait for connection to complete (up to 90 seconds)

-3. **Subsequent Connections:**
-   - Once paired, simply click "Connect to Phone" in the web interface
-   - Device will automatically connect and establish internet connection
+   - The plugin will automatically connect and establish internet after pairing (up to 90 seconds)

-### On-Screen Status Indicators

-The plugin provides two display modes that can be used independently or together:

-**1. Compact Status (top-right corner):**

-- Single-letter indicator (configurable via `position`)
-- Minimal screen space usage
-- Quick status at a glance

-**2. Detailed Status (default: position [0, 82]):**

-- Full status text with IP address when connected
-- Shows pairing/trust state
-- Configurable via `detailed_status_position`

-Both displays update in real-time based on connection state.
+3. **After Pairing:**
+   - The plugin **auto-connects** to your paired device on every Pwnagotchi boot
+   - If the connection drops (phone out of range, Bluetooth off, etc.), it **auto-reconnects** when the phone is available again
+   - No manual intervention needed for subsequent connections

 ## Configuration Options